shockscript/spec/src/default-lexical-scope.md

 The topmost scope imports `jet.**`, so that the Jet™ APIs are made available globally.

-### Fuse
+### Spot

-The topmost scope defines a `Fuse` property, which is an alias to a package recursive import of `jetx.fuse.**`, used for creating UI components using Jet+Fuse.
+The topmost scope defines a `Spot` property, which is an alias to a package recursive import of `jetx.spot.**`, used for creating UI components using Jet+Spot.